 Whitewright Public Library provides computers for public use.
+Users agree to observe all copyright and licensing laws and will not duplicate any computer programs or documentation unless expressly labeled as being "in the public domain" or "shareware."
 No personal software is to be loaded on library computers.
 No private files may be stored on the library computer(s) and any files left on the computer will be deleted automatically at logoff.